poornasai01/poornasai01/README.md

 ---

+### 💼 Experience

+**Freelance AI Training Engineer (RLHF)**
+* Evaluated and debugged AI-generated Python and web framework code to improve Large Language Model (LLM) performance.
+* Conducted technical code audits for algorithm efficiency, security, and syntax accuracy.

+---

 ### 🚀 What I'm Up To
 * 🛠️ **Building:** Scalable full-stack web applications and automation tools using Python, FastAPI, and the MERN stack.
-* 🔍 **AI Evaluation & Quality:** Assessing and debugging AI-generated code for algorithmic accuracy, edge-case resilience, and security.
 * 🤖 **AI-First Engineering:** Actively integrating AI orchestration frameworks and autonomous agents into production workflows to build next-generation applications.

 ---